wsydney76/craft-properties-field/README.md

 This kind of setup is actually one of the main use cases for this plugin, as it allows to add/remove/rearrange properties consistently without creating a myriad of fields/matrix blocks.

-If enable in the field settings, newly added properties that are missing in the database are marked by a red border, so that the editor can easily spot them.
+If enabled in the field settings, newly added properties that are missing in the database are marked by a red border, so that the editor can easily spot them.

 ![Marker](images/missing-marker.jpg)